Azure/azure-sdk-for-net/doc/DataPlaneCodeGeneration/AzureSDKCodeGeneration_DataPlane_Quickstart.md

   ```shell
   npx cadl compile --emit @azure-tools/cadl-csharp --output-path /home/azure-sdk-for-net/sdk/deviceupdate/Azure.IoT.DeviceUpdate/src main.cadl
   ```
+**Note**:

+- `<path-to-cadl-file>` - Should be the entrypoint cadl file of the cadl project. e.g. When you define `client.cadl` to customize the client, the `client.cadl` will be the entrypoint cadl file, and you should specify the path to the `client.cadl`.

 #### Build the library project

 Run `dotnet build` under project folder ``<sdkPath>/sdk/<service>/<namespace>` to build the project to create the starter package binary.